qcif/data-curator/.github/CONTRIBUTING.md

 ## Contribute Ideas and Feature Requests

-Your idea for a feature addition may already exist on our [ issues backlog](https://github.com/ODIQueensland/data-curator/issues).
+Your idea for a feature addition may already exist on our [issues backlog](https://github.com/ODIQueensland/data-curator/issues) or [feature backlog](https://github.com/ODIQueensland/data-curator/tree/master/test/features/backlog).
 If the gist of your idea isn't there:
-- [add an issue](https://github.com/ODIQueensland/data-curator/issues) - we'll label it with `f:feature-request`, or
+- [add an issue](https://github.com/ODIQueensland/data-curator/issues) - we'll label it with `f:feature-request`
 - to discuss your idea privately, [contact us](http://queensland.theodi.org/home/contact-us/)

-If a similar idea is in the issues backlog, please join the conversation in that issue.
+If a similar idea is in the backlog, please join the conversation.

 ## Contribute Issues